mcustiel/php-simple-cache/README.md

 Please have in mind that each driver is different in it's implementation.
 There's no much difference between phpredis and memcache drivers, but file driver does not auto expire cache.
 For the file case I added support for timeout but that makes it a slow cache, so for the future I have as a TODO, to create a "garbage collector" script that processes expired files and remove the logic to delete expired files in get method.
-Use file driver just in very rare cases in which you don't have access to memcache or redis.
+Use file driver just in very rare cases in which you don't have access to memcache or redis or for development environment.